Safety in Bear Country

 A sighting is not an emergency, as long as the animal is where it’s supposed to be and not behaving in a predatory or aggressive way.

 REPORT A BEAR SIGHTING IF: The bear is near a populated area where people frequent, like a campground, community or dump, or if the animal is behaving aggressively.
-Report sightings to your local Environment and Natural Resources office and report a wildlife emergency using the 24-hour emergency wildlife numbers.
+Report sightings to your local Environment and Climate Change office and report a wildlife emergency using the 24-hour emergency wildlife numbers.